wendyverdonk93/docs/content/payments/methods/wallet/applepay/direct-integration.md

 ### Server-side integration

 **1.** From your server, [create an Apple pay direct order](/api/#apple-pay---direct) using the `payment.token` property.
-To use the `payment.token` property in the order request, create a string from the object, escaping quotation marks.
+To use the `payment.token` property in the order request, convert it to an escaped JSON string.

 **2.** The billing and shipping details are not required for Apple Pay direct orders.